-In a recent blog post, we examined several benefits of introducing young children to a second language while they’re still in the K-8 stage.
-Parents, if there are still any lingering doubts, we’re here to squash them - it’s been proven that language learning not only means increased standardized test scores, but directly correlates to overall higher academic achievement.
+In an earlier blog post, we examined several benefits of introducing young children to a second language while they’re still in grades K-8.
+Parents, if there are still any lingering doubts, we’re here to squash them — it’s been proven that language learning not only means higher standardized test scores, but directly correlates to an overall increase in academic achievement.
 In fact, dabbling in another language improves cognitive function in areas you might not realize (we’re talking math and science, people!)
-Read on to discover even more about the academic power of language learning, but be warned: you might just find yourself enrolling your student in a Mango course by the end.
+Read on to discover even more about the academic power of language learning, but be warned — you might just find yourself enrolling your student in a Mango Languages course by the end.

 Reading is an inevitable part of learning any new language, but not necessarily everyone’s favorite (it’s ok, we can all admit it).
 New learners tend to focus more on speaking and listening — as these are typically the most obvious ways to measure progress — and reading or writing skills can therefore fall behind.
 Did you know that learning a second language is actually linked to increased reading skills in your native language?
 That’s right — the more you practice reading in your target language, the better you’ll get at your own.

 But don’t just take our word for it.
 In a study done in 2001, researchers analyzed the differences between a group of monolingual English-speaking children and bilingual English/Italian-speaking children.
 They presented them with various tasks and evaluated abilities such as word reading, spelling, and working memory.
-We bet you can guess what the results were: bilingual 9-10 year olds scored better on English language reading and spelling tasks than the monolingual English speakers.
+We bet you can guess what the results were: bilingual 9-10 year olds scored better on English language reading and spelling tasks than the monolingual English speakers of the same age.

-We know you’re probably thinking, “Wait, what?” - but hear us out.
-Our ability to solve numeric math problems actually comes from the same DNA as do our language skills as do our language skills.
+We know you’re probably thinking, “Wait, what?” — but hear us out.
+Our ability to solve numeric math problems actually comes from the same DNA as language ability.
 That is, if students spend more time deciphering complex vocabulary and sentence structures, they will have an easier time tackling abstract concepts found in math.
 Consequently, that same symbolic processing system is sharpened even more when we learn additional languages.

 Being bilingual has its advantages when it comes to science, too.
 Bilingual children, compared to children that grow up speaking just one language, have been shown to formulate higher quality scientific hypotheses and explain them using more complex sentence structures.
 Learning languages teaches us to synthesize information in a more efficient way — a skill that’s applicable to subjects like these that might seem completely unrelated.